KEP-5547: Integrate Workload APIs with Job Controller

 Alpha (v1.36)

-• Feature is implemented behind feature gate WorkloadWithJob (default: disabled)
+• Feature implemented behind the WorkloadWithJob feature gate (default: disabled).

-• Job controller creates Workload and PodGroup objects for Jobs when feature gate is enabled
+• Job controller creates Workload/PodGroup objects when the feature gate is enabled.

-• non-gang scheduling Jobs will not have Workload and PodGroup objects created
+• Non-gang scheduling Jobs do not have Workload/PodGroup objects created.

 Beta

-• Evaluate whether the Job controller’s current batch-create pods should be changed when gang scheduling is active (it slows down the pod creations), and document the decision.
+• Evaluate whether the Job controller’s current batch-create of pods should change when gang scheduling is active (it slows pod creation), and document the decision.

 GA